Zocel/MovieDatabase/README.md

 1. Afficher les noms des films avec le nom complet du héros ou son alias (s'il en a un) ainsi que son némésis

      ```sql
 	SELECT f.titreFilm,
 	CASE
 	    WHEN p.aliasPersonnage IS NOT NULL THEN p.aliasPersonnage
 	     WHEN p.nomPersonnage IS NULL THEN p.prenomPersonnage
-          WHEN p.prenomPersonnage IS NOT NULL THEN p.nomPersonnage
+	     WHEN p.prenomPersonnage IS NULL THEN p.nomPersonnage
 	    ELSE CONCAT(nomPersonnage, ' ', prenomPersonnage)
 	    END as "Héro",
 	p.nemesisPersonnage
 	FROM films f
 	INNER JOIN personnages p
 	ON f.idFilm = p.idFilm
 	WHERE p.nemesisPersonnage IS NOT NULL;
     ```